 - What is the significance of what you talked about during your interview?

 - What is one thing from this practice interview that you want to remember for when you conduct your interview over Thanksgiving?

 Now that students know how to be great interviewers and listeners, use the app, and write thoughtful titles and keywords, they are ready to record!

 - Distribute the Recipes for Success on Interview Day handout as a take-home resource for students.

 - Assign students to conduct their interview over Thanksgiving weekend.
 Remind them to make a plan with their recording partner in advance.

 - A complete interview requires a title, summary, and keywords.

-- Following the interview, students should add keywords, an updated title, and an extended summary to their interview on the app or by logging into their StoryCorps Archive account from a desktop computer.
+- Following the interview, students should add keywords, an updated title, and an extended summary to their interview on the app or by logging into their StoryCorps Archive account from a computer, classroom tablet, or other device.